Camp in your RV from $30/night on unique private land

 It depends on the state.
 For example, in Idaho you can park at a rest stop for up to 10 consecutive hours, while Florida limits it to four.
 While law enforcement generally won’t disturb a vehicle parked overnight, as long as you’re not overtly camping, it’s a good idea to check each state’s policy beforehand to understand the exact rules.

 Craving an RV escape, but not ready to invest upwards of $30,000 in your own vehicle?
 The good news is that you can rent one — starting at less than $100 a night.
+You can compare your options with our guide to RV rental companies.

 You can either rent an RV through a traditional company that has its own selection of vehicles to borrow, or directly from an owner on a site like RVshare or Outdoorsy, which are like Airbnb — but for RVs.
 You’ll find interesting, unique RVs on crowd-sourced sites, but may have a more straightforward experience if you opt for a corporate company.